-Every stockholder entitled to vote shall have the right to vote in person or by proxy the number of shares outstanding in his name at the time of the election.
+Every stockholder entitled to vote shall have the right to vote in person or by proxy the number of shares outstanding in his name as of record date.
 The stockholder may vote his shares for as many persons as there are directors to be elected.

 The stockholder may also cumulate his shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates he may see fit; provided that the whole number of votes cast by him shall not exceed the number of shares owned by him multiplied by the whole number of directors to be elected.
 There is no condition precedent to the exercise of the stockholders' right to cumulative voting.
-The Corporation is not soliciting any proxy or any discretionary authority to cumulate votes.